indrekots/indrekots.github.io/_posts/articles/2020-03-31-3-ways-of-devops.md

 For example, a car production plant would produce a lot of body panels at a time to reduce the number of changeovers.
 This, however, creates a large amount of WIP.
 [The variability in the flow of work cascades through the entire manufacturing plant, resulting in long lead times](https://guillermo-roman.com/my-holiday-card-pipeline-a-visual-representation-of-the-effects-of-work-in-progress/ "A Visual Representation of the Effects of Work In Progress").
-Now imagine, what would happen if a flaw was found in the produced body panels when they're being assembled?
+Now imagine, what would happen if a flaw was found in the body panels when a car was being assembled?
 Most likely, the entire batch has to be discarded and redone.
-Producing large batches delays feedback and gives errors a chance to creep in.
+Producing large batches delays feedback and in case of errors, more work has to be redone.

 The same ideas apply to software development.
 However, instead of machinery and body panels, we're dealing with code.
-Every commit into version control increases the batch size, creates WIP and variability in flow in the software development value stream.
+Every commit into version control increases the batch size, creates WIP and variability in flow in the [software development value stream](https://www.atlassian.com/continuous-delivery/principles/value-stream-mapping).

 > The batch size is the unit at which work-products move between stages in a development process.
 > <footer><strong>Eric Ries</strong> &mdash; <a href="http://www.startuplessonslearned.com/2009/02/work-in-small-batches.html">StartUp Lessons Learned</a></footer>